 My writing groups gets together monthly, and over these past few years, they have read and critiqued nearly all the stories in my book, “A Surprising Measure of Subliminal Sadness.“

 Last but not least, the initial “s” in s.j. powers stands for Susan.
 So why not publish as Susan Powers?

 Well, there is a pretty famous writer, Susan Power (note the no “s” in Power), and people tend to get us confused.
 I’ve even gotten her invitation to facilitate a writing workshop at a conference.

 Publications, Prizes and Stuff:

-In 2012, my story,13 Rules, won 1st place in the New Millennium Short-Short Story contest, and other stories have been published in numerous literary anthologies and zines.
-My monologue, The News, was performed at Chicago’s Bailiwick Theatre in June 2007, I’ve received two Illinois Arts Council prizes and two of my stories were nominated for the Pushcart Prize.
+In 2012, my story,13 Rules, won 1st place in the New Millennium Short-Short Story contest, and other stories have been published in Saturday Evening Post and other numerous literary anthologies and zines.
+My monologue, The News, was performed at Chicago’s Bailiwick Theatre in June 2007 and I’ve received two Illinois Arts Council prizes and two of my stories were nominated for the Pushcart Prize.